Fingal Head, New South Wales: Geography

-were called the "Giants Causeway", named after the famous Giants Causeway between Northern Ireland and Western Scotland.
+were called the "Giants Causeway", named after the famous Giant's Causeway between Northern Ireland and Western Scotland.
 The Fingal Caves located on the south side of Fingal Head, were destroyed and used in the early 1900s for the Tweed Break water.
 Cook Island was made a marine reserve in 1998 and as such fishing is prohibited in the waters nearby.

 History

 There has been controversy over the naming of Fingal Head by James Cook in May 1770 for many years.
 Strong evidence suggests that Fingal Head was, in fact, the point James Cook named Point Danger.